-3.5.24 vecmax $(x, \{\&v\})$ .
-If x is a vector or a matrix, returns the largest entry of x, otherwise returns a copy of x.
+3.5.26 vecmax $(x, \{\&v\})$.
+If x is a list, vector or matrix, returns the largest entry of x, otherwise returns a copy of x.
 Error if x is empty.
+Here, largest refers to the ordinary real ordering (\leq).

-If v is given, set it to the index of a largest entry (indirect maximum), when x is a vector.
+If v is given, set it to the index of a largest entry (indirect maximum), when x is a vector or list.
 If x is a matrix, set v to coordinates [i,j] such that x[i,j] is a largest entry.
-This flag is ignored if x is not a vector or matrix.
+This argument v is ignored for other types.
+When the vector has equal largest entries, the first occurrence is chosen; in a matrix, the smallest j is chosen first, then the smallest i. vector or matrix.